-- Immersing yourself with fasting resources
+- Immersing yourself in fasting resources

 - Reading fasting logs by others (Here’s the introduction to my 21-day fasting log)

 Before I started my fast, I did a lot of reading on fasting online.
 I scoured through others’ fasting logs on Youtube.
 I downloaded all their videos and referred to them on the corresponding days of my fast so I could compare notes and get an idea of what was going to happen that day.
 I ate to my heart’s content before starting my fast, so I would not get any food cravings in the first few days.
-(Some fasting resources recommend eating light meals of fruits before fasting, though I don’t think it makes a difference – it just means your digestive system gets to take the break earlier.)
-I blogged about my fast on day 0, to get mentally prepared.
-I saved links to fasting resources in my bookmarks bar, so I’d see them whenever I was surfing.
+(Some fasting resources recommend eating light meals of fruits before fasting, though I don’t think it makes a difference — it just means your digestive system gets to take a break earlier.)
+I blogged about my fast on Day 0 to get mentally prepared.
+I saved links to fasting resources in my bookmarks bar so I’d see them whenever I was surfing.

 Doing these put me in the correct state of mind.
-Hence by the time the fast started, I was all ready to nail it.
+Hence by the time the fast started, I was ready to nail it.
 The whole fast was a seamless experience because of that (as far as continuing/completing it was concerned).
-At no point did I ever think of prematurely ending the fast for any reason other than physical danger.
+At no point did I ever think of prematurely ending the fast for any reason other than physical hunger/danger.

-If you are already hesitating about your fast before you begin, suffice to say that’ll probably become a self-fulfilling prophecy.
+If you are already hesitating about your fast before you begin, suffice to say it will probably become a self-fulfilling prophecy.
 I recommend you prepare yourself fully before embarking on it, because it’s not good to start and prematurely end a fast.
 With fasting, the real healing benefits are experienced when you go deep into it.
 The deeper, the better.
 If you keep fasting and terminating your fasts mid-way, you just end up burning a huge chunk of muscle each time (see next point).

 3. Go for a fasting duration for as long as you can manage

 During my fast, weeks 1 and 2 were predominantly physical detox.
 It was at the end of Week 2 that emotional detox kicked in.
 Past, unresolved issues that I didn’t even know were there reared their heads.
 From there, I was able to tackle them one by one (see #8).
-You can read about my fasting journey and different insights from my fasting logs.
-If I didn’t go for a 3-week fast, I wouldn’t never gained so many benefits from my fast.
+You can read about my fasting journey and my different insights from my fasting logs.
+If I didn’t go for a 3-week fast, I wouldn’t have gained so many benefits from my fast.

 4. Clear out your schedule before your fast